-ISE Historical Options Tick Data™ (ISE HOT Data™) provides daily files that include trade and quote data for listed equities, index and ETF options that are reported to the Options Pricing Reporting Authority (OPRA).
+Historical Options Tick Data™ (HOT Data™) is an offering from Hanweck Associates that provides daily files that include trade and quote data for listed equities, index and ETF options that are reported to the Options Pricing Reporting Authority (OPRA).
 Historical data is available from June 2005.

 These comprehensive, high quality, historical daily files can help improve trading efficiency by enabling sophisticated investment professionals to: